openstack-archive/tripleo-quickstart-extras/roles/validate-tempest/README.md

                      installed
 * `tempest_extra_config`: dict - A dict of tempest configuration which needs to be overridden in tempest.conf, It should be like section.key: value.
+* `tempest_conf_removal`: dict - A dict of tempest configuration which will be removed from tempest.conf file.
+                          Format: section.key: value

 Skip tests file
 ---------------